 (i) Procedure for Director Not Elected by Majority Vote in Uncontested Elections.
 If, in an uncontested election, a nominee for director who is an incumbent director does not receive the number of votes required by our company's Charter (as amended from time to time) for election as a director and no successor has been elected in such director's stead, the director shall promptly offer to resign from our Board.
 The Nominating, Governance and Corporate Responsibility Committee shall consider whether it is advisable to accept or reject such offered resignation and whether other action should be taken.
-If a majority of the Nominating, Governance and Corporate Responsibility Committee members fail to receive a majority vote in the same election, then the Board shall appoint a committee of independent directors who received a majority vote at that election to consider the tendered resignations and recommend to the Board whether to accept or reject them.
-If all of the directors fail to receive a majority vote in the same election, then the Board shall appoint a committee of independent directors to consider each tendered resignation (other than his or her own) and recommend to the Board whether to accept or reject it.
+If a majority of the Nominating, Governance and Corporate Responsibility Committee members fail to receive a majority vote in the same election, then the Board shall appoint a committee of independent directors who received a majority vote at that election to consider the directors fail to receive a majority vote in the same election, then the Board shall appoint a committee of independent directors to consider each tendered resignation (other than his or her own) and recommend to the Board whether to accept or reject it.